|

 consideration of less expensive, less invasive, and more effective

 therapeutic alternatives for CTS, such as Dr. Naeser’s therapy.
+Unlike many alternative, as well as mainstream,

 therapies, Dr. Naeser’s approach is supported by substantial